Short division: Prime factorization

+This results in the factorization $950 = 2 \times 5^2 \times 19$.

 Modulo division

 When one is interested only in the remainder of the division, this procedure (a variation of short division) ignores the quotient and tallies only the remainders.
 It can be used for manual modulo calculation or as a test for even divisibility.

 The quotient digits are not written down.

 The following shows the solution (using short division) of 16762109 divided by seven.